 - Think methodically

-The following term we focussed on the learning power of Resilience: ‘he ability to cope with and rise to the inevitable challenges, problems and set-backs you meet in the course of your life, and come back stronger from them.
+Resilience: the ability to cope with and rise to the inevitable challenges, problems and set-backs you meet in the course of your life, and come back stronger from them.

 - Become absorbed in their work

 - Know how to reduce and manage distractions

 - Notice patterns and details from experiences and learn from them

 - Persevere and keep going in the face of difficulty